Graduate Certificate of Perioperative Medicine M4029

 Note: The Graduate Certificate of Medicine name title has been amended to Graduate Certificate of Perioperative Medicine from 2022 onwards.
 The course code remains the same.
 The new title is only applicable to students commencing study in 2022 and onwards.

-Domestic Applicant Handbook
+Domestic Applicant Information

-International Applicant Handbook
+International Applicant Information

 General Information